Beau Willimon

 Pack Beauregard Willimon (born October 26, 1977) is an American playwright and screenwriter.
 He developed the American version of the series House of Cards, serving as showrunner for the first four seasons.
 In 2018, Willimon created the drama series The First for Hulu, about the first crewed mission to Mars.
-He is also a writer on the Disney+ series Andor.
+He was also a writer on both seasons of the Disney+ series Andor.

 Early life and education

 Beau Willimon was born in Alexandria, Virginia, to Nancy and Henry Pack Willimon.
 His father was a captain in the United States Navy and the family moved frequently.
 Willimon lived in Hawaii, San Francisco, California, and Philadelphia, Pennsylvania, before settling in St. Louis, Missouri, after Willimon's father retired to become a lawyer.

 Willimon attended John Burroughs School, where he took drama classes taught by Jon Hamm and graduated in 1995.
 He majored in history and visual arts and received a BA from Columbia University in 1999.
 When he was an undergraduate, he met Jay Carson.
 In 1998, he worked as a volunteer and intern for the Senate campaign of Charles Schumer, which led to jobs with Hillary Clinton's 2000 Senate campaign, Bill Bradley's 2000 presidential campaign, and Howard Dean's 2004 presidential campaign.
 After graduating, he worked for the ministry of the interior for the Estonian government in Tallinn as part of a fellowship, during which he sorted through and wrote summaries of thousands of pages of E.U.-related documents.
 Shortly after, he moved to Vietnam to work for a small cultural magazine, and there did research for his first screenplay, based on the life of Tomas Vu, a visual arts professor at Columbia who grew up in Vietnam during the war.

 He returned to New York to attend Columbia's School of the Arts.
 One of his mentors was playwright Eduardo Machado.
 Willimon said, "I was the worst student by far in our group.
 A lot of these people had known they wanted to be playwrights forever.
 I didn't know a soul in the theater world, and I didn't have the faintest idea how to truly write a play.
 But I quit drinking then and really committed myself to this path."
 During graduate school, he received a visual arts scholarship for a proposal to create 40 lithographs about paranoia, and lived in South Africa for a year.
 After receiving an MFA in Playwriting from the School of the Arts in 2003, he worked in odd jobs, including gallery and painter's assistant, set builder, finding jobs for the homeless, barista, and an instructor teaching SAT prep classes.
 He also did an internship with New Dramatists.

 Willimon subsequently enrolled at the Juilliard School's Lila Acheson Wallace American Playwrights Program, receiving both the Lila Acheson Wallace Juilliard Playwriting Fellowship and the Lincoln Center Le Compte du Nuoy Award.